-I have implemented a low cost e-commerce solution for educational institutions in India.
-Educational institutions need to be able to collect payments from users for tuition and services (uniforms, books stationary, etc).
-Typically payment gateways charge a hefty commission for payment by card, of the order of 2%.
-A payment by a direct bank transfer (using NEFT/RTGS/IMPS) costs next to nothing but is offline and reconciliation of payment to order is not automatic.
-However, using the Virtual Account features being offered by many payment gateways in India, it is possible to have automatic reconciliation although the direct bank transfer payment is made offline.
-I describe a solution below using the Indian Payment gateway Vendor Cashfree.
+I have implemented a low cost e-commerce payment system for educational institutions in India using Virtual Accounts.
+Educational institutions need to be able to collect payments from users for tuition and other such services.
+Typically, payment gateways charge a hefty commission for payment by card, of the order of 2%.
+A payment by a direct bank transfer (using NEFT/RTGS/IMPS) costs next to nothing but is offline and reconciliation of payment to order (and payee) is not automatic.
+However, using the Virtual Account features being offered by many payment gateways in India, it is possible to have automatic reconciliation, although the direct bank transfer payment is made offline.
+I describe a solution below using the Indian Payment gateway Vendor, Cashfree.

 The e-commerce happens on an intranet site of a multi-site belonging to the School using the WordPress platform.
 The payment site has an SSO (Single-Sign-On) from Moodle LMS, using a customized LTI plugin, as explained in this post.
-The cost of collecting an online payment from a user via the direct bank transfer is only Rs.17 as compared to 2% of transaction value.
+The cost of collecting an online payment from a user via the direct bank transfer is only Rs.17 as compared to 2% of transaction value using Card.

 In addition, on the Moodle side, the popular and versatile plugin called Configurable Reports has been further customized in order to create and close Virtual Accounts for students on Cashfree using the Cashfree Autocollect API.
 The synchronization of Cashfree accounts with student active status is managed by this plugin.

 Since the school is located in India, Cashfree.com, an Indian e-commerce vendor was chosen to implement the gateway.
-This vendor was chosen for following reasons:
+This vendor was chosen since it has: